thepartly/reflectapi/docs/src/getting-started/quick-start.md

 # Quick Start

-This guide will have you up and running with ReflectAPI in under 5 minutes.
+This guide will have you up and running with `reflectapi` in under 5 minutes.

 ## Prerequisites